wwbumpas/apodcastfornow.com/collections/about.md

 ## Origins

-See our [first blog post](/2019/04/21/utc-a-podcast-for-now/) for a run down of how the podcast started.
+See our [first blog post](/2019/04/21/utc-a-podcast-for-now/) for a run down of *one* of the podcast origin threads.

 <br><br><br>